Comet Line: Removals

 The arrest of Arnold Deppé in August 1941 introduced a note of caution into the Comet Line.
 Andrée de Jongh decided that Belgium was unsafe for her and moved to Paris.
 Initially, her father, Frederic (code name "Paul"), the headmaster of a primary school, took over the operation in Belgium.
 His job was to rescue shot-down airmen, install them in safe houses, provide them with false identity documents, European clothing, training in European mannerisms and an escort who would accompany them to Paris or all the way to Spain.
 Andrée de Jongh was the most frequent escort; she escorted one group of three airmen in October 1941, another group of three in November, and two groups totaling 11 men in December 1941.
 That level of activity continued in 1942.
 MI9 officer Airey Neave described Andrée de Jongh as "one of our greatest agents".
 De Jongh made 24 round trips across the Pyrenees, escorting 118 airmen.
 Other persons who frequently escorted shot-down airmen across the border included Alfred Edward Johnson ("B"), an English handyman living with the de Greefs.

 The Comet line used Basques, often smugglers accustomed to crossing the French–Spanish border surreptitiously, to guide airmen across the dangerous border which was guarded by French and Spanish police and German soldiers.
-The favorite guide was Florentino Goikoetxea who was a wanted man by the French and the Spanish police.
+The favorite guide was Florentino Goikoetxea who was wanted by the French and the Spanish police.
 The German police, both military and security, intensified efforts to shut down the escape organizations moving airmen as Allied bombing of Europe and Germany increased.

 The Comet Line had three nerve centers: Brussels, Paris and southwestern France.
-With the Germans closing in on the Comet Line in Belgium, Dédée's father, Frederick ("Paul"), fled to Paris on April 30, 1942, to join his daughter.
+With the Germans closing in on the Comet Line in Belgium, De Jongh's father, Frederick ("Paul"), fled to Paris on April 30, 1942, to join his daughter.
 He took over management of the Paris center.
 Three leaders of the Comet Line in Belgium were arrested six days after his flight.
 Picking up the pieces, the Comet Line leader in Belgium then became Jean Greindl ("Nemo"), 36 years old, the director of a charity called the "Swedish Canteen".
 Nemo organized a system for collecting the ever-increasing number of airmen throughout Belgium and preparing them for escape.
 Escorts under Nemo's direction accompanied airmen from Brussels to Paris.
 Nemo's principal escort to Paris for airmen until her arrest in the summer of 1942 was Andrée Dumon ("Nadine"), 19 years old.
-"Nadine" survived the war in German concentration camps and described her experiences in her book Je Ne Vous Ai Pas Oubliés'.'
+"Nadine" survived the war in German concentration camps and described her experiences in her book Je Ne Vous Ai Pas Oubliés.